ideaportriga/nexus-bridge/examples/VUE.JS Examples/Demo Example/readme.md

 This guide will help to setup Nexus19 with the demo of a Form Applet that is built using Nexus19 and Vue.js framework.
 <br>The applet supports:
 - navigation through records
-- displaying, editing and saving data
+- displaying, editing or deleting records (supporting keyboard shortcuts)
+- query and refine query (supporting keyboard shortcuts)
 - picklists that are read from Siebel configuration
 - field properties that are read from Siebel configuration (required, field length)